francescoweb1010/Modeling-Protein-Protein-Interactions-for-the-HIV-disease/README.md

 ### Francesco Russo, Iason Tsardanidis, Michele Cernigliaro

 This a project for Bioinformatic course of Data Science @LaSapienza.
-We worked on Network Medicine performing exploring of information sources, Data Analysis, Enrichment Analysis, Clustering Methods, Network theory and measures.
+We worked on Network Medicine performing exploration of information sources, followed by Data Analysis, Enrichment Analysis, Clustering Methods, Network theory and measures.

 ### Abstract